abstratt/simon/README.md

 * metamodel-core - defines the metamodel behind Simon
 * annotation-dsl - an annotation-based DSL for defining a Simon metamodel
 * compiler-core-source - API for compiler sources
-* compiler-core-target - API for compiler targets
+* compiler-core-backend - API for compiler backends
 * compiler-core - the basic API for the Java-based Simon compiler
 * parser-antlr - the ANTLR-based generic parser for all Simon-based DSLs
 * compiler-antlr - the ANTLR-based generic compiler
 * compiler-source-ecore - a source implementation for the Simon compiler which consumes Ecore metamodels
-* compiler-target-ecore - a backend for the Simon compiler which produces EMF-based models
+* compiler-backend-ecore - a backend for the Simon compiler which produces EMF-based models
 * metamodel-ecore - an implementation of the Simon metamodel on top of Ecore metamodels and pure Java-based metamodels
 * tests - all tests live here